keystonejs/keystone/docs/content/docs/config/lists.md

 Database collation and comparison rules still apply.

 The declarations enforce uniqueness in the database, including concurrent writes; preflight queries and validation hooks are not a substitute for this enforcement.
-They do **not** add compound selectors to Keystone's GraphQL queries, mutations, relationships, or pagination cursors.
+Each `unique` declaration also exposes a [compound unique selector](../graphql/overview#compound-unique-selectors) in GraphQL queries, mutations, relationships, and pagination cursors, and in `context.db` and `context.query`.
+For this example, the selector is `{ sku_warehouse: { sku: 'ABC', warehouse: 'north' } }`.
 Existing selectors, such as `id` and individually unique fields, keep their current behavior, as does Prisma-error reporting through GraphQL.
 Resolve conflicting existing data before applying a new unique constraint to a populated database.